-This is similar to what happened with Ibn Mas'ud (ra) when the Prophet (saw) performed a miracle in front of him; when he recited some prayers on a sheep that had not been milked before and then it brought a great amount of milk.
-(Qurtubi, Jawami' as-Sira, Vol. 1, p.
-38) that makes one suspect the two narrations may have become mixed.
+This is similar to what happened with Ibn Mas'ud (ra) when the Messenger (saw) performed a miracle in front of him (Qurtubi, Jawami' as-Sira, Vol. 1, p.
+38) which makes one suspect the two narrations may have become mixed.

-Ibn Mas'ud had gone went to the Messenger and said:
+Ibn Mas'ud had gone to the Messenger (saw) and said:

 عَلِّمْنِي مِنْ هَذَا الْقَوْلِ الطَّيِّبِ، يَعْنِي الْقُرْآنَ، فَقَالَ: " إِنَّكَ غُلَامٌ مُعَلَّمٌ